Naaabill/lab6_mac/doc/qtCreator.md

-# STM32 Debug with QtCreator
+# STM32 Debug with QtCreator -- DEPRECATED!!! --

 QtCreator is a cross-platform integrated development environment (IDE) that can be configured for the STM32.
 It embeds:
 * a source editor